DaanV2/4004-Intel-CPU-Minecraft/README.md

 # I4004 Intel CPU - Minecraft

 A conversion of the CPU specification of the I4004 Intel CPU into a macro scale in minecraft.
+Using bitmaps downloaded under license from www.4004.com.
-Makes use of the Chip to minecraft project: [ChipToMinecraft.Net](https://github.com/DaanV2/ChipToMinecraft.Net)
+Makes use of the Chip to minecraft project: [ChipToMinecraft.Net](https://github.com/DaanV2/ChipToMinecraft.Net) API.

 ![view](./assets/thumbnail.jpg)